vasujain/N-Set-Cache/readme.md

 ## Example use case:
 As an in-memory cache on an application server, storing data associated with user id, in order to avoid a database dip for every request.

-## Design Requirements
-Provide a PDF describing your design.
-The goal is to communicate the most important aspects of your solution to other developers; in particular, the key things you think we should know to aid us in our evaluation of your solution.

-## Implementation Requirements
-Implement in C# (preferred),&nbsp;Java,&nbsp;or Python, and write your code with the quality bar you would use for production code.